What is an HO-3 insurance policy for homeowners?

 - Standard HO-3 policies exclude damage from flooding and earthquakes, but coverage may be available through endorsements or standalone policies.

 A house is more than just the place where you live.
-There is an emotional connection to a house that makes it a home: it’s a place where you have invested your time, effort and money to make it safe and comfortable for you and your family.
+There is an emotional connection to a house that makes it a home.
+It’s a place where you have invested your time, effort and money to make a safe and comfortable environment for you and your family.
 To financially protect this investment, most experts recommend purchasing homeowners insurance.
-HO-3 coverage is the most common type of home insurance, but it’s not the right fit for every home and situation.
-Find out if HO-3 coverage is right for you and how you can build an effective policy for your home and family.
+An HO-3 policy is the most common type of home insurance, but it’s not the right fit for every situation.
+Bankrate’s insurance experts explain.

 What is HO-3 insurance?